tatumio/tatum-js/README.md

    `npm install @tatumio/tatum`

-### Browser

-1. Install module:

-   `npm install @tatumio/tatum`

 ### Node.JS & Browser support
 Library is written in TypeScript with ES2017 as the target JS version.
-Library should work in all modern browsers with ES2017 support and Node.JS current LTS.
+Library should work in Node.JS current LTS.

 ## Testing